TheMasz/portfolio-project/README.md

 # Portfolio

-This website to keep my portfolio
+This website is to keep my portfolios.